apache/aurora/docs/operations/installation.md

 be passed to the executor using a command line argument on the scheduler.

 The observer needs to be configured to look at the correct mesos directory in order to find task sandboxes.
-You should 1st find the Mesos working directory by looking for the Mesos slave `--work_dir` flag.
+You should 1st find the Mesos working directory by looking for the Mesos agent `--work_dir` flag.
 You should see something like:

         ps -eocmd | grep "mesos-slave" | grep -v grep | tr ' ' '\n' | grep "\--work_dir"